Pamela Pasinetti

+Pamela Pasinetti is an Italian born beauty pageant titleholder, who won Miss Grand Thailand in 2017.

 Personal life

-She has Thai-Italian ancestry, and is fluent in Thai, Italian and English.
+Pamela Pasinetti has Thai-Italian ancestry, and is fluent in Thai, Italian and English.
 She studied business administration at Assumption University, Thailand.

+Pageantry

+Pasinetti entered Miss Grand International 2017, she was awarded Miss Paradise Cape Heritage, and she finished in the top 10. who won Miss Grand Thailand in 2017.

 Career

 Pasinetti is a host on Zaab Plaza, a Thai variety show about food, travel and career opportunities to promote local economy, tourism and expenditure in Thailand.